mackerell-lab/pyGCMC/README.md

 # pyGCMC

 pyGCMC is a python package for performing grand canonical Monte Carlo simulations of molecules in nanoporous materials.
 It is designed to be easy to use and to be easily extensible.
-It is also designed to be easy to install, with minimal dependencies.
-The package is written in pure python, and the only dependencies are numpy.
+The package is written in Python, C++, and CUDA.

+Current version: 1.1.240324

 ## Requirements

-The python package is written in python, C++ and CUDA.
-The python package requires numpy.
-The C++ code requires a C++11 compatible compiler.
-The CUDA code requires a CUDA compatible GPU and the CUDA toolkit.
+- Python 3.6 or later
+- numpy 1.18 or later
+- C++11 compatible compiler
+- CUDA compatible GPU and CUDA toolkit (version X.X or later)

 ## Installation

 The package can be downloaded from GitHub https://github.com/mackerell-lab/pyGCMC

 Download the source code from GitHub and run the setup script: